Analytically parameterized solutions for robust quantum control using smooth pulses: Analytical solutions to the robustness conditions

+When using this ansatz, targeting other unitaries may require additional $2\pi$ windings in $\theta$.
+The minimum number of additional windings required for targeting an arbitrary unitary $U(\theta,\phi)$ is shown in Fig.~\ref{fig:ex-ansatz-windings}.
+Overall, these pulses require a bandwidth of $\sim 100 \beta/\hbar$ when targeting fidelities above 99.99\%.
+For example, a typically accessible bandwidth of 40MHz \cite{Yang2019} limits $\beta/h$ to $0.4$MHz, which implies an exchange coupling of $J/h = 1.6\text{MHz}$, and a maximum microwave amplitude of $\text{max}[\Omega_\text{mw}(t)/h] \approx 16$MHz for the pulse given in Fig.~\ref{fig:ex2}, which is attainable in the experiments \cite*{Zajac2017a,Russ2017a}.
+The resulting gate time $t_f \approx 2.54\mu$s is less than $T_2^* \sim 10\mu$s \cite{Veldhorst2014a}, and orders of magnitude less than $T_2$, which is the relevant time scale for dynamical error correction.

-It is possible to impose additional constraints, such as $\Omega(t_f)=0$ to soften the tail, using this form of ansatz, although this requires adding higher harmonics with free coefficients of the form $a_m \cos(2 m \pi u /u_f)$ leading to sharper peaks in the pulse shape.
+It is possible to impose additional constraints, such as $\Omega_0(t_f)=0$ to soften the tail, using this form of ansatz, although this requires adding higher harmonics with free coefficients of the form $a_m \cos(2 m \pi u /u_f)$.

+We conclude this section by remarking that finding an ansatz function $\mathcal R(\chi)$ with sufficient number of tunable parameters $a_i$ and which meets the conditions Eqns.~(\ref{eq:finite}--\ref{eq:Fbc2}) is not easy to come by.
+For example, the ansatz Eq.~\eqref{eq:ex-ansatz} requires careful tuning of $a_i$ to ensure that $\mathcal R'(u) \in (-1,1)$ for all $u \in (0,u_f)$ is satisfied and that the denominators in Eq.~\eqref{eq:Phi} remain nonzero; the white regions in Fig.~\ref{fig:ex-ansatz-windings} contain the parameter regions which fail this check.
+These continuous conditions can in principle be satisfied by construction with better choice of ansatz.
+For example, the simple choice for the even function $\mathcal R'(u) = \cos^2\left(\sum_{i=0}^N a_i u^{2i}\right)$ with $N \geq 3$ does satisfy these continuous constraints from the outset, but unfortunately, it is not possible to analytically integrate this function to find $\mathcal R(u)$ for $N>2$.
+A numerical approach is still viable, however, which we will demonstrate in Section \ref{sec:ODEs}.